canhazdb/server-old/README.md

 Then visit http://localhost:8080

-But you can create a production ready and scalable stack by using the [stack.yml](stack.yml) file as an example.
+But you can create a production ready and scalable stack by using the [demo.sh](demo.sh) file as an example.

-This will give you TLS authenication and encryption along with persistent storage.
+This will give you TLS authentication and encryption along with persistent storage.

 ### Server Via the CLI